ektrah/nsec/docs/api/nsec.cryptography.key.md

 : The specified algorithm does not support keys.

+### GetKeyBlobSize(Algorithm, KeyBlobFormat)

+Gets the size of a key BLOB for the specified algorithm and format.

+    public static int?
+GetKeyBlobSize(
+        Algorithm algorithm,
+        KeyBlobFormat format)

+#### Parameters

+algorithm
+: The algorithm for the key BLOB format.

+format
+: One of the [[KeyBlobFormat|KeyBlobFormat Enum]] values that specifies the
+    format of a key BLOB.

+#### Return value

+The key BLOB size if the specified format is supported by the algorithm;
+otherwise, `null`.

+### GetSupportedKeyBlobFormats(Algorithm)

+    public static ReadOnlySpan<KeyBlobFormat> GetSupportedKeyBlobFormats(
+        Algorithm algorithm)

+Gets the key BLOB formats supported by the specified algorithm.

+#### Parameters

+algorithm
+: The algorithm.

+#### Return value

+A span of [[KeyBlobFormat|KeyBlobFormat Enum]] values where each value specifies a key BLOB format supported by the algorithm.

 ### Import(Algorithm, ReadOnlySpan<byte>, KeyBlobFormat, KeyFlags)

 Imports the specified key BLOB in the specified format.